On singular vectors of simply-laced universal affine vertex operator algebras: Preliminaries

 \subsection{Affine Lie algebras}

-Let $\kg$ be a finite-dimensional simple Lie algebra over $\mathbb{C}$.
+We introduce affine Lie algebras in this subsection following \cite{kac1990infinite}.
+Let $\kg$ be a finite-dimensional simple Lie algebra over $\mathbb{C}$, and $\kh$ its Cartan subalgebra.
 Let $\Delta$ be the root system, and $\Delta^+$ the set of positive roots.
 Denote the root lattice by $Q$, and its positive part by $Q^+$.
 There is a non-degenerate invariant bilinear form: